zsystm/cometbft/docs/architecture/adr-108-e2e-abci++.md

 Lastly, it is worth noticing that the `(inf)` part of the grammar is replaced with the `*`.
 This results in the new grammar being finite compared to the original, which represents an infinite (omega) grammar.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
-The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar` is invoked.
+The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar-gen` is invoked.
 The resulting code is inside the following directories:
 - `test/e2e/pkg/grammar/clean-start/lexer`,
 - `test/e2e/pkg/grammar/clean-start/parser`,